Kantha1403/vrp-solver-benchmark/README.md

-A minimal, complete decision-optimization portfolio piece: given a fleet of capacity-constrained vehicles and a set of delivery customers, find the routing that minimizes total distance — solved two ways and benchmarked against each other.
+A minimal, complete decision-optimization portfolio piece: given a fleet of capacity-constrained vehicles and a set of delivery customers, find the routing that minimizes total distance — solved with an exact CP-based solver and benchmarked against two classical heuristics.

 ## Why this exists
 Built to demonstrate the "Optimization & solvers (MILP/CP-SAT)" and "design robust